 When surrounding districts have their buses on a TWO-HOUR DELAY and SMS is open, be aware that SMS will still begin classes at 9:00AM.
 In this instance, parents are asked to provide transportation for their child to school.
-If parent transportation is not available, your child may wait for the delayed bus and he/she will not be marked tardy.
+If parent transportation is not available, your child can wait for the delayed bus and will not be marked tardy.
 However, your child will be required to make up all missed work.
 The school day will end at the normal time with buses running as usual.

 When SMS is called off for a CALAMITY DAY (snow day), three Blizzard Bags are available on Progress Book.
 They can be accessed through the homeroom teacher's HOME PAGE in PARENT ACCESS.
 Under the HOMEWORK column, choose TEACHER COMMENTS.
-Please down load and complete the assignments for the appropriate day.
-Students are expected to complete Blizzard Bag Day #1 on the first Calamity Day, Blizzard Bag Day #2 on the second day, and Blizzard Bag Day #3 on the third.
+Please download and complete the assignments for the appropriate day.
+Students are expected to complete Blizzard Bags after the 12th Calamity Day.
 Each Blizzard Bag may contain several assignments.
-The assignments should be returned to the teacher on the next day school is in session.
+The assignments must be returned, to the teacher, on the next day school is in session.
 Once all Calamity Days have been used, SMS will add days to the school year in June as required by the State of Ohio.